-Chuck McMann enters his sixth season as the Lions’ special teams coordinator.
+Chuck McMann enters his seventh season as the Lions’ special teams coordinator.
 Prior to joining the club in 2008, Chuck was the Calgary Stampeders’ receivers coach in 2007.

 Upon retiring as a player, McMann spent the next three years as a Montreal-area schoolteacher before rejoining the coaching ranks as offensive coordinator for College Vieux-Montreal.
 In 1987, he assumed the role of offensive coordinator at Vanier College, ultimately guiding the Cheetahs to a Bol d’Or Quebec Junior College Championship that season.